Support-Symplenormics/clickatell-python/README.md

 ### Sending to multiple numbers

 The `sendMessage` call `to` parameter can take an array of numbers.
 If you specify only a single number like `clickatell.sendMessage(1111111111, "Message")` the library will automatically convert it to an array for your convenience.

+To send to multiple numbers, just pass a list of numbers like `clickatell.sendMessage([1111111111,2222222222], "Message")`

 3. Supported API calls
 ------------------